Katherine Anne Porter Room

 Furnishings and Memorabilia

-After President Elkins made this "generous, charming gesture," Porter added furnishings from her home, memorabilia to her bequest, as well as hand picking the framed items on the wall.
+Porter added furnishings from her home and memorabilia to her bequest as well as personally chose the items to be displayed on the walls.
 These items, many of which are on display in the room today, recreate the ambiance of her home in the Spring Valley neighborhood of the District of Columbia where Porter lived from 1964 to 1969.

 The fifteenth-century refectory table and the two sixteenth-century benches, the upholstered sixteenth-century stools and one of the sixteenth-century chapel chairs came from her home library.
 The eighteenth-century rosewood draftsman's desk, which Porter used for thirty years, came from her study.
 Other furnishings include the immense Oriental carpet she purchased from the Turkish embassy, the eighteenth-century Louis XV fruitwood sofa (or canapé as Porter called it), and the sixteenth-century Spanish chair and table.